Basic grid layouts to help get you familiar with building within the grid system.

 The grid system has five tiers of classes: xs (extra small), sm (small), md (medium), lg (large), and xl (extra large).
 You can use nearly any combination of these classes to create more dynamic and flexible layouts.

-Each tier of classes scales up, meaning if you plan on setting the same widths for xs and sm, you only need to specify xs.
+Each tier of classes scales up, meaning if you plan on setting the same widths for md, lg and xl, you only need to specify md.

 Use column resets at specific breakpoints to prevent awkward wrapping with uneven content.